 Once you have done the optimization I discussed in my previous post, it’s time to make money.
 Here are 5 actionable techniques without any to actually help you make money with your online store.

-7+ Trending eCommerce marketing techniques in 2020
+7+ Trending eCommerce marketing techniques

 1. Create a blog

 Blogging is the best way to get convertible traffic to your store.
 Content marketing will help you get traffic with high ROI (rate of interest).
 You can either use a Shopify for creating blog posts or create an entirely different blog to look less promotional.
 If you want to make a site specifically for blogging, use WordPress.